gra-vel/covid-pichincha/README.md

 Most of the official raw data in the country is not available from open sources at the current moment (July 2020).
 However, official authorities in the province of Pichincha do publish a report of daily cases in a pdf ([site](https://coe-pichincha.senescyt.gob.ec/situacion-pichincha/)).
 It would be possible to copy and paste this data into an Excel file, although it would be a tiresome task.
 Therefore, this project aims to automate this process by reading the pdf, extracting the table, merging it with the data of previous dates and storing it as csv file for further analysis.

 In addition, I want to create a heatmap with the data for the first three months of the reports (April, 10 - July, 10) and after that I will update this data every month.
 However, there are several dates when the report was not published or it did not have detailed data during this period.
-Specifically, there were 24 days with no data out of 123 days in the period, which is around 20% of the total:
+Specifically, there were 25 days with no data out of 154 days in the period, which is around 16% of the total:
 - April: 5 days
 - May: 9 days
 - June: 3 days
 - July: 6 days
-- August: 1 day
+- August: 2 days

 It is important to note that the official data is only showing the reported cases of positive tests for COVID-19 each day.
 Due to the limited amount of tests and the slow processing time, the real number of cases is supposed to be higher than what it is reported.
 Another issue to consider is the occasional report of lower number of cases in different parts of the city.
 These reports are supposed to show the cumulative number of cases.
 However, authorities cite misclassification or changes in the data management system as the reason why certain parts of the city report a lower number of cases than days before.
 These issues have cast doubt on the validity of this data and even authorities themselves have recognized that the reported number of cases does not represent the entire picture.